DragonOfMath/discord-dragon-bot/docs/index.md

 Gets or sets the archive channel ID.

-### `cleanup [count] -b/-bot -c/-cmds -t/-text -m/-media -p/-pinned` *Privileged*
+### `cleanup [count] -b/-bot -c/-cmds -t/-text -m/-media -p/-pinned -by/-user -includes/-contains -before -after` *Privileged*

 Aliases: `delete`, `nuke`, `prune`, `purge`, `tidy`

 Delete messages in the current channel.
-Use flags to specify the kinds of messages to filter out.
+Use flags to specify the kinds of messages to look for.

 ### `snipe [user]` *Privileged*